Talkys/embeddedblog/embeddedblog/content/posts/the_true_smoke_detector.md

 draft = false
 +++

-Finally, the project was done.
-Way more simpler than I expected, but still complex.
+Finally, the project is done.
+Much simpler than I expected, yet still quite complex.

-Going in simple terms the smoke detector seen in the picture below is just an MQ2 sensor linked to an ESP32 board.
+In simple terms, the smoke detector shown in the picture below is just an MQ2 sensor connected to an ESP32 board.

-On initialization the ESP tries to connect to any stored network, if it fails, it starts an AP to config the network connection.
-On sucess, it starts serving a webpage to diplay the reading of the sensor every 2 seconds.
+When initialized, the ESP tries to connect to any stored network.
+If it fails, it starts an access point (AP) to configure the network connection.
+On success, it begins serving a webpage that displays the sensor readings every 2 seconds.

 ![Circuit](/images/smoke_detector.png)

-Here you can see the webpage of the readings:
+Here’s the webpage with the readings:

 ![Web page](/images/smoke_detector_page.png)

-This is the code of the project.
-A bit bigger than the others but worth a reading:
+This is the project code.
+A bit larger than the others, but worth reading:

 ```c++